afiaka87/hkss-mods/hkss-velocity-vector/README.md

 ## Configuration

+Press **F1** in-game to open the BepInEx Configuration Manager, then click **"Velocity Vector HUD"** from the mod list to access all settings.

-After running the game once with the mod, a configuration file will be created at:
+Alternatively, after running the game once with the mod, a configuration file will be created at:
 `BepInEx/config/com.hkss.velocityvector.cfg`

 ### Configuration Options